Fast, accurate and lightweight sequential simulation-based inference using Gaussian locally linear mappings: Numerical illustrations

 \section{Numerical illustrations}

 We illustrate SeMPLE on several simulation studies, see also the Appendices for extra results and additional models.
 SeMPLE is written in R and uses the GLLiM implementation from the \texttt{xLLiM} package \citep{xllim}.
-Comparisons with neural-based likelihood and posterior estimation methods (SNL and SNPE-C) use the Python implementations in the \texttt{SBIBM} package for SBI benchmarking \citep{sbibm}, and architecture specifications for \texttt{SBIBM} are in Appendix A. To compare approximate posteriors with a suitable reference posterior, we consider the classifier two-samples test (C2ST), as implemented in \texttt{SBIBM}, and Wasserstein distances via the \texttt{POT} Python package \citep{flamary2021pot}.
+Comparisons with neural-based likelihood and posterior estimation methods (SNL and SNPE-C) use the Python implementations in the \texttt{SBIBM} package for SBI benchmarking \citep{sbibm}, and architecture specifications for \texttt{SBIBM} are in Appendix \ref{sec:sbibm}.
+To compare approximate posteriors with a suitable reference posterior, we consider the classifier two-samples test (C2ST), as implemented in \texttt{SBIBM}, and Wasserstein distances via the \texttt{POT} Python package \citep{flamary2021pot}.
 C2ST varies in the interval [0.5,1], the lower the better.
 It equals 0.5 when samples from two distributions appear statistically indistinguishable and equals 1 when the classifier is able to perfectly separate samples as belonging to two different distributions.
 We also report runtimes in figures and resource requirements in Table \ref{tab1}.
-For SeMPLE, the time required to select $K$ via BIC is reported separately and not taken into account in the figures below.
-For some case studies, such as Lotka-Volterra, we merely picked a starting value of $K$ without running the BIC procedure.
-Adding this overhead time does not change the overall conclusion that SeMPLE is much more time-efficient than the other methods.
+For SeMPLE, the time required to select $K$ via BIC (when the BIC procedure is performed, which is not the case for all studies) is reported separately and not taken into account in the figures below.
+In fact, for some case studies, such as Lotka-Volterra, we merely picked a starting value of $K$ without running the BIC procedure.
+When we used the BIC, adding this overhead time does not change the overall conclusion that SeMPLE is much more time-efficient than the other methods.
 Moreover, the selection of $K$ is an amortized procedure, hence it does not need to be repeated for different observations of the same model.